How Biden’s support for the All-Star Game boycott divided Democrats in Georgia

 “I think today’s professional athletes are acting incredibly responsibly — I would strongly support them doing that,” Biden said of the boycott, before going on to describe the new Georgia law as “Jim Crow on steroids.”

 With those impromptu remarks, Biden injected himself into a highly charged debate with major political, economic and social consequences — in a state that is increasingly up for grabs politically and crucial to both Democratic and Republican success in coming elections.
-Less than 48 hours later, the MLB announced it was moving the July 13 event, ultimately deciding on Denver.
+Less than 48 hours later, MLB announced that it was moving the July 13 event, ultimately deciding on Denver.

-The political uproar in Georgia comes in response to a sweeping voting measure signed into law last month by Republican Gov. Brian Kemp that Democrats say will lead to longer lines, partisan control of elections and more difficult procedures for voters trying to cast their ballots by mail.
+The political uproar in Georgia comes in response to a sweeping voting measure signed into law last month by Republican Gov. Brian Kemp that Democrats say will lead to longer lines, partisan control of elections and more-difficult procedures for voters trying to cast their ballots by mail.
 The conflict is part of a larger nationwide battle over GOP-led voting restrictions, which have been fueled in large part by former president Donald Trump’s bogus claims of election fraud last November.

 In Georgia, Biden’s involvement has sparked broad condemnation from Republicans as well as unease within his own party, especially among local Democrats who had opposed or urged caution in moving the All-Star Game because of the economic impact on the state.